Yamaha Wolverine SxS with Winch

 Synthetic Winch Cable on the ATV

-The big issue is that all cables eventually wear and break.
-As steel cable wears, it frays and destroys your hands, making it harder to work with.
-Add in some rust, and now it’s also very messy.
 When the cable does break, you may need to cut and clamp it.
 Cutting the cable is not the easiest thing to do.
 Repairing a steel winch cable is time-consuming and requires parts and tools.
 Neither of which is fun to do in the bush.

 Synthetic cable is soft and super easy to work with.
-When the synthetic line snaps, it’s a matter of tying a new knot onto your winch hook.
+When the synthetic winch line snaps, it’s a matter of tying a new knot onto your winch hook.
 No different than working with rope, repairs take only minutes.

-Converting to Synthetic Cable
+Converting to Synthetic Winch Cable

 Be Prepared for the Worst-Case Scenario